moritzvieli/rocketshow/README.md

 ```

 #### Raspberry Pi Image building
-These steps describe how to build a Raspberry Pi image based on the DietPi distribution on a Mac OS X.
+These steps describe how to build a Raspberry Pi image based on the DietPi distribution on a Mac OS X. Raspbian Light is not supported, because audio playback is laggy.

 1. Flash an image with DietPi 6.17 ARMv6-Stretch to an SD card.
 2. Remove the card from the Mac and add it again.